sc-voice/sc-voice/docs/en/500-intro-de.md

 ---
-prev: 'Acknowledgements'
+prev: 'Welcome'
-prev_href: '401-acknowledgements'
+prev_href: '100-welcome'
-prev_aria: 'acknowledgements'
+prev_aria: 'welcome'
 ---
 # On the German Sutta translations in Voice